Tufts-Technology-Services/tf-f5-vip-components-module/README.md

 > │ Error: 01070110:3: Node address '/somepartition/my-node-name' is referenced by a member of pool '/somepartition/my-pool-name-80'.

 even though that's the exact stuff you're trying to `destroy`.
 Running another `terraform destroy` will finish the teardown.

+A similar issue can happen on `terraform apply`, where you're creating X and Y, where Y depends on X, and you'll get a failure:

+> Error: 01020036:3: The requested Node (/Enterprise/smtpout-prod-05.uit.tufts.edu) was not found.

+and same thing where if you apply it a second time, it'll sort itself out.

+Unfortunately, TF is subject to the whims and flaws of the vendor API on the device.
+TBD if setting some kind of delay/repeat or an explicit `depends-on` relationship will improve this.